Community Platform

 If re-elected, I intend to advocate for:

 • Continued reform to Council’s Community Group Funding framework.
-Supporting non-profits in the community is a cost efficient and effective way to enhance Quality of Life.
-But funding decisions should be more transparent, streamlined, and aligned with community priorities.
+Funding decisions should be more transparent, streamlined, and aligned with community priorities.
 Once funding is set at an appropriate level, it must keep up with population plus inflation growth.
+Ensuring volunteers and non-profits are adequately supported is a much more cost effective way to build Quality of Life than having the City deliver programs on its own.

 • Increased staff resources be put into developing and supporting Neighbourhood Associations.
 If properly fostered, Neighbourhood Associations are an excellent tool to recruit volunteers, raise private funding, and provide advice to the City to enhance their communities.

 • Close gaps in the City’s Active Transportation Network.
-To allow people to safely walk or bike everywhere in the City, an investment of approximately $7 million is needed (source).
 A plan should be put in place to make this happen within the next 5 years.

-• Working with community partners to create more opportunities for young adults without children and seniors to connect with others and have fun.
+• Working with community partners to continue enhancing opportunities for young adults without children and seniors to connect with others and have fun.
 These are two demographics that frequently move from Grande Prairie.
 Retaining them will help our community and economy.

-During my time on Council, I undertook the following work to enhance Quality of Life:
+During my time on Council, the following work has been done to enhance Quality of Life:

 • An overhaul of the City’s approach to Boards and Committees to give more voice to the Youth Advisory Council, Neighbourhood Associations, and other bodies made up of everyday residents.
 This allows for feedback and ideas outside of City Hall to be heard and acted on.

-• Advocated for the City to focus on getting more services built east of the train tracks.
-A new grocery store in Cobblestone, activity Centre in Smith, and bike park in Crystal Lake are new services that eastside residents will soon be able to access without crossing the tracks.
+• A focus on getting more services built east of the train tracks.
+A new grocery store in Cobblestone, activity Centre in Smith, and bike park in Crystal Lake are new services that eastside residents can now access without crossing the tracks.

 Do you have questions, ideas, or feedback?
 I’d love to hear from you!
 Find me on social media (@DylanBresseyGP) or click here to contact me.